alexholcombe/TessHons/README.md

+* Students who can't see GRASP
+* Write Draft methods
+* Make letters half brightness, and postmask dynamic and add premask
+* Make pixels in the noise bigger.
+Smithson
+* Otherwise staircase
+* To click more, you need to unselect somebody
+* Add vertical rotated, check it works ASK KIM WHETHR ONLY USE THAT FOR VERTICAL
+* Make sure the ISIframes is saved.
+* Make half the trials ISI be 17 and half 0
+* Make mask a bit stronger
 * Add the question at the end about taking it seriously
-* Add vertical rotated, check it works
 * presentation rate for letters and words
-* match Jen's font etc.
 * Try another way to load a webform, but don't forget need to return consent or not https://stackoverflow.com/questions/36738223/load-a-local-html-file-into-a-qwebview-in-python
 	* The pytml is programmed OSX-speific pathnames

 COMPUTER LAB
-* The password box is too small!
 * Measure dimensions of the screens in all the rooms.
 * Check vertical displacement of letters matches horizontal
-* Try all the paths in the right place
 * Try the html webform

 The installed version is 1.84.2.
 On GRasp is 1.90.2